 - Next, you press the crust mixture into a pie pan and bake it for 10 minutes.

 - While the crust is baking, you mix together melted chocolate, silken tofu, sunbutter, and maple syrup until it’s smooth and creamy.
+You can do this in a food processor or high speed blender.

 - Finally, you pour the mixture into the crust, and place it in the fridge until the filling is firm.
 And voila—your pie is done!